rpm-software-management/dnf5/doc/dnf5.conf.5.rst

     :ref:`boolean <boolean-label>`

     If enabled, DNF5 will perform a GPG signature check on local packages (packages in a file, not in a repository).

-    This option is subject to the active RPM security policy (see :ref:`gpgcheck <gpgcheck_options-label>` for more details).

     Default: ``False``.